IAm-Ky229/CPRE288/README.md

 ###### Lab 4
 Communicate with the Roomba via PuTTy.
 Pressing a key on the computer should result in an event occurring with the roomba (distance measurment, movement, etc).

+###### Lab 5
+More communication with UART / PuTTy.
+Send characters from the Roomba to the computer, and display them in the terminal.